 Q: What do you mean by fast-draining soil?

 A: It’s coarse and crumbly, as opposed to sandy or claylike.
+Water flows through it quickly, and it has lots of tiny air pockets.
+Roots that sit in mud will drown.

 Q: How much sun exposure do succulents need?